-This all-purpose fertilizer is appropriate for fig trees as well since it has an NPK ratio of 24-8-16.
+This all-purpose fertilizer is also appropriate for fig trees since it has an NPK ratio of 24-8-16.

 This fertilizer is also water-soluble.
-Meaning this fertilizer should be stirred with water to help your plant get its nourishments instantly.
+This fertilizer should be stirred with water to help your plant get its nourishments instantly.

-Not only is it great for fig plants, but it can also be used for other outdoor plants, shrubs, and flowers.
+It is great for fig plants and can also be used for other outdoor plants, shrubs, and flowers.

 - It does not have a smell